 Hyundai has indicated that hydrogen-powered cars could have an N high-performance variant.
 This might become possible in the new Nexo.
-Speaking at the Hyundai N Day on April 28, 2021, Thomas Schemera, Executive Vice President, Head of Customer Experience Division, Hyundai, said:
+Speaking at the Hyundai N Day on April 28, 2021, Thomas Schemera, Global Chief Marketing Officer and Head of Customer Experience Division, Hyundai, said:

 Ever since we presented the hydrogen-powered N 2025 Vision Gran Turismo concept, sustainable driving fun has been N’s way of realizing Hyundai’s vision of “Progress for Humanity.”
-Now it’s time to make that vision become reality, no matter whether it’s battery electric or fuel cell electric or even more interestingly, a combination of both!Thomas Schemera, Executive Vice President, Head of Customer Experience Division, Hyundai (Hyundai N Day 2021)
+Now it’s time to make that vision become reality, no matter whether it’s battery electric or fuel cell electric or even more interestingly, a combination of both!Thomas Schemera, Global Chief Marketing Officer and Head of Customer Experience Division, Hyundai (Hyundai N Day 2021)

 Hyundai N hydrogen-electric hybrid

 Schemera talked about possible alternative energy powertrains for future Hyundai N models with other company executives at the Hyundai Elantra N world premiere on July 14, 2021.

 “Hydrogen, I guess, is a very interesting thing to combine and to find the right idea in the future to come,” Schemera said.
 In response, Albert Biermann, the former President and Head of R&D Division, Hyundai/Kia, said: